daveaneo/pheatherx/frontend/FHENIX_TESTING_ISSUES_REPORT.md

 ### Status: BLOCKING

 ### Description
-The PheatherX hook contract deployed on Ethereum Sepolia (at `0x47712BED8Ae60A41B5d092A3Dc04cb19FF508AC8`) reverts with `ACLNotAllowed` when new users attempt to deposit tokens.
+The FheatherX hook contract deployed on Ethereum Sepolia (at `0x47712BED8Ae60A41B5d092A3Dc04cb19FF508AC8`) reverts with `ACLNotAllowed` when new users attempt to deposit tokens.

 ### Evidence
 ```bash